google/WebFundamentals/src/content/en/fundamentals/performance/webpack/decrease-frontend-size.md

 only once – additional requests will use the loader cache.

 Note: Webpack replaces only those imports that exactly match keys of the `externals` object.
-This means that if you write `import React from 'react/umd/react.production.min.js'`, this library won't be excluded from the bundle.
-This is reasonable – webpack doesn't know if `import 'react'` and `import 'react/umd/react.production.min.js'` are the same things – so stay careful.
+This means that if you write `import React from 'react/umd/react.production.min.js'`, this library won’t be excluded from the bundle.
+This is reasonable – webpack doesn’t know if `import 'react'` and `import 'react/umd/react.production.min.js'` are the same things – so stay careful.

 ### Further reading {: .hide-from-toc }